SujanPasa/smart-kids-maths/README.md

 ## How it works
 Random numbers are generated for each qustions and based on correct answer wrong answers are generated which are then placed randomly in the answer section.
 On choosing a answer and after checking it will show if you have choosen correct or wrong answer and also update the accuracy, number of total question attemped and correct attempts

+## Further Plans
+I want to make it a game with leaderboard which will create a healthy competitive environment among friends but for that I still need to learn more stuffs.
+Soon it will be updated with a leaderboard and backend for it.